Find similar products:

 Infections

 You may be more likely to get an infection during and after treatment with Gazyvaro.
 Often these are colds, but there have been cases of more severe infections.
-A type of liver disease called “hepatitis B” has also been reported to reoccur in patients who have had hepatitis B in the past.
+A type of liver disease called “hepatitis B” has also been reported to come back in patients who have had hepatitis B in the past.

 Tell your doctor or nurse straight away if you get any signs of infection during and after your Gazyvaro treatment.
 These include: